 However, with the rise of APIs, the picture today is very different.
 Now, the entry point to the network architecture is the plethora of APIs that call the backend to provide the functions of the application.
 This puts the quality and security of your APIs in the spotlight.

 To address these issues, 42Crunch Platform moves the defense from the network perimeter to in-depth directly in front of your APIs.
 With API Protection, you can protect your APIs from malicious intents with an API micro-firewall.
 The micro-firewall is tailored to your APIs, so it can distinguish hacking API calls from legitimate API traffic, unlike a traditional WAF-based solution.

 API Protection is based on the OpenAPI (formerly Swagger) definition of your API.
 Both OpenAPI Specification v2 and v3 are supported.

-Most of the API attacks today could be avoided with proper data validation for both inbound and outbound messages.
+Many of the API attacks today could be avoided with proper data validation for both inbound and outbound messages.
 To make staying on top of security more straight-forward, API Protection uses a positive security model based on strict conformity to the API contract of the protected API.
-API Protection blocks unwanted requests (like bots) and prevents hackers sending random requests to your APIs to fish for information.
+API Protection blocks unwanted requests and prevents hackers sending random requests to your APIs to fish for information.

-API Protection creates an allowlist of the valid operations and input data based on the API contract, and API Firewall enforces this configuration to all transactions, incoming as well as outgoing responses.
-Transactions containing things not described in the API definition are automatically blocked.
-These could be, for example:
+API Protection creates an allowlist of the valid operations and input data based on the API contract, and API Firewall enforces this configuration to all transactions, incoming requests as well as outgoing responses.
+Transactions containing things not described in the API definition are automatically blocked:

 - Messages where the input or output data does not conform to the JSON schema

 - Undocumented schemas